fatihsirin/splunk-tutorial/search-language/search-commands/dataset-processing/bin.md

   `bin` interval, then count how many times that interval appears
 ## Histogram of the voltage readings of single bus
 - `sourcetype="scada" | where 'Line ID'="1-4" | bin "Destination Voltage _PU" bins=10 | stats count by "Destination Voltage _PU"`
+- This lets Splunk choose the bucket size, which it nicely chooses to be 0.01
+  - I can explicitly use a bin of this size by using `span=0.01` instead of `bins=10`